coffebar/hyprland-monitor-attached/README.md

 It will listen to Hyprland's `monitoradded` and `monitorremoved` events and run your scripts.

-Monitor's ID will be passed to script as argument `$1`.
+The monitor's ID will be passed to the script as argument `$1`.

-Your bash script may do any tasks your want, for example, move workspaces to the attached monitor, set wallpapers, change bar configuration.
-See example script added.sh and [wiki](https://wiki.hyprland.org/Configuring/Dispatchers/).
+Your bash script may do any tasks you want, for example, move workspaces to the attached monitor, set wallpapers, or change bar configuration.
+See the example script [added.sh](https://github.com/coffebar/hyprland-monitor-attached/blob/main/added.sh) and [wiki](https://wiki.hyprland.org/Configuring/Dispatchers/).

 ## Install **hyprland-monitor-attached** from [AUR](https://aur.archlinux.org/packages/hyprland-monitor-attached)